-- Parents/carers have a responsibility to: - Work in partnership with the school to safeguard and promote the welfare of child/ren and understand Greenvale Primary School's statutory responsibilities in this area. - Read and adhere to the relevant school/policies and procedures.
+Parents/carers have a responsibility to:

-- Talk to their children about safeguarding issues and support the school in their safeguarding approaches. - Identify behaviours which could indicate that their child is at risk of harm, including online. - Seek help and support from the school, or other appropriate agencies. - We are committed to working with parents positively, openly, and honestly.
+- Work in partnership with the school to safeguard and promote the welfare of child/ren and understand Greenvale Primary School statutory responsibilities in this area. - Read and adhere to the relevant school/policies and procedures. - Talk to their children about safeguarding issues and support the school in their safeguarding approaches. - Identify behaviours which could indicate that their child is at risk of harm, including online - Follow the procedure for lodging complaints to address issues and guarantee Greenvale Primary School prompt response. - Seek help and support from the school, or other appropriate agencies. - We are committed to working with parents positively, openly, and honestly.
 We ensure that all parents are treated with respect, dignity, and courtesy.
-We respect parents' rights to privacy and confidentiality and will not share sensitive information unless we have permission, or it is necessary to do so to safeguard a child/ren.
+We respect parents' rights to privacy and confidentiality, and will not share sensitive information, unless we have permission, or it is necessary to do so to protect a child/children.